charming-art/terminal/README.md

 ![double mode](https://raw.githubusercontent.com/charming-art/public-files/master/double_mode.png)

-There is something important you should pay attention to. **Charming can't always get the right width of unicodes, so if you find something wrong when use unicodes, you call declare the width of that unicode directly.**
+There is something important you should pay attention to. **Charming can't always get the right width of unicodes, so if you find something wrong when using unicodes, you can declare the width of that unicode directly.**

 ```py
 ''' charming: double mode'''